 There are many kinds of hearing protection for woodworking that you can buy, but not all of them deliver on their promises at all.
-To help you make the most out of your purchase, here are some tips and factors to consider that will drive you to find the best hearing protection gear currently available:
+To help you make the most out of your purchase, here are some tips and factors to consider that will drive you to find the best hearing protection for woodworking currently available:

 Fit and comfort – The hearing protection that you must buy should be easy to put on.
 It also needs to be comfortable enough that you can wear it for hours on end while also being easy to remove when you are finished.

 This is necessary because you will only find it a hassle to use if the safety gear is complicated to wear.
 This will increase the likelihood of you not wanting to use it after a while.
 You should also think about the tasks that you will be doing.
-For instance, if you will be sanding quite a lot of pieces of wood, using earplugs might not be the best choice.
+For instance, if you will be sanding quite a lot of pieces of wood, using earplugs might not be the most trusted choice.

 It is because you might get wood shavings on them when you take them out and put them back on again later.
 For jobs like this, it is better to use earmuffs as you can easily brush off any dust that gets on them.

 Amount of decibels removed – When you are out shopping for hearing protection, take note of the number of decibels that the product can suppress.
 You can usually find this value right in front of the packaging or in a brochure that comes with the product.

 Do not expect the hearing protection gear to reduce noise by much.
 Usually, the earplugs and earmuffs that you can buy are only capable of reducing noise by as much as twenty to thirty decibels.
 You might think that they would not help that much but think again.